mlswg/mls-protocol/draft-ietf-mls-protocol.md

 a way as to maintain the _tree invariant_:

-    The private key for a node in the tree is known to a member of the group only if that member's leaf is a descendant of the node.
+    The private key for a node in the tree is known to a member of the group only if the node's subtree contains that member's leaf.

 In other words, if a node is not blank, then it holds a public key.
 The corresponding private key is known only to members occupying